 Amber lenses have a brownish-red tint and provide a brighter view on overcast days, making them a popular choice for sunglasses.
-Another perk of wearing amber-tinted glasses is that they block blue light from digital devices.
-Find more information on the benefits of amber tints here.
+Many computer glasses also have an amber lens tint, which can help reduce glare from digital screens.
+Learn more about the benefits of computer glasses.

 Dark-tinted smoke lenses are meant for daytime wear.
 Smoke lenses decrease brightness and sunlight without compromising color.

 Copper-tinted lenses block blue light for better contrast and are often used in driving sunglasses.

 Yellow-tinted lenses enhance depth perception and increase visibility in low-light situations, making them a top choice amongst safety glasses.
 Yellow lenses are also used in computer readers, as they help to soothe strained eyes and combat the negative effects of Computer Vision Syndrome.
 Learn more about the benefits of computer readers here!

 Polarized lenses are designed to reduce glare, making them especially great for use on the water or while driving.
 Found in select pairs of our reading sunglasses, polarized lenses give you a sharp, clear image in bright-light situations.
 Learn more about the benefits of polarization here.

 The top of a gradient lens is the darkest, while the bottom of the lens has little to no tint.
 You’ll often find these lenses in bifocal reading sunglasses.